Minnesota Timberwolves @ Golden State Warriors Picks and Predictions - March 13th 2026

 10:00pm

-Net rating gives Timberwolves the clearer statistical edge coming in.
-The rest of the article keeps the focus on what matters to bettors: the side, the total, and the game details that can move either one, and if you want a quick sportsbook refresher before betting, our best online sportsbooks for NBA betting guide gives you a quick way to compare your options.
+Season efficiency leans toward Timberwolves, and that is one of the cleaner signals in the matchup.
+The rest of the article keeps the focus on what matters to bettors: the side, the total, and the game details that can move either one, and if you want a quick sportsbook refresher before betting, our best sportsbooks for NBA betting guide can help you sort through the best options.

 Betting lines for Minnesota Timberwolves at Golden State Warriors